-While CFIB is giving the 2018 provincial budget a grade of “B”, this budget failed to address some of the greatest challenges faced by small- and medium-sized business owners such as the heavy tax load and the increasing size and cost of government.
+While CFIB is giving the 2019 provincial budget a grade of “B-”, this budget ignored the greatest challenges faced by small- and medium-sized business owners in Nova Scotia.
+There was no mention of your heavy tax burden, red tape or labour shortages.

-Here is how the government fared on delivering on key asks made by business owners like you:
+Here is how the Nova Scotia government responded to the top priorities of business owners like you:

-- Balancing the budget: The budget is balanced and there is a $29 M surplus.
+- Balancing the budget: The budget is balanced, with a $33-million surplus.

-We will continue to push government to focus on tax relief for small businesses which is essential to the health and success of businesses such as yours.
+We won’t let your concerns be ignored.
+We will continue to push the government to focus on tax relief, red tape reduction and fixing the labour shortage, which are essential to the health and success of businesses like yours.